-Services for developmentally disabled individuals are delivered through a network of 21 Regional Centers in California.
-These 21 Regional Centers are funded and regulated by Title 17 through the California Department of Developmental Services.
+Regional Center is governed by the Department of Developmental Services.
 Each Regional Center covers a specific geographic region known as a catchment area.
-Developmentally Disabled individuals typically have intellectual disability, autism or a seizure disorder and function at various levels of independence.
-Each Regional Center client has an Individual Program Plan that specifies the goals the client is working on.
-A typical goal might be “the consumer will learn to use city bus services,” or “…reduce instances of wandering,” or “…will take a community college class.”
+Developmentally Disabled individuals typically have intellectual disability, autism, cerebral palsy seizure disorder and function at various levels of independence.
+Taking care of Regional Center consumers involves a considerable amount of work and commitment.
+Each Regional Center consumer has an Individual Program Plan that specifies the goals the client is working on.
+A typical goal might be “the consumer will learn to use city bus services,” or “…reduce in-stances of wandering,” or “…will take a community college class.”

 Department of Developmental Services (DDS) governs the 21 Regional Centers in California